Spanish reconquest of Santo Domingo: French occupation

 Discontent with the French had other elements to take into account.
 Naturally, the French Government in Santo Domingo had deepened tensions with Haiti, prohibiting trade between both parties.
 The decree issued by Ferrand on January 6, 1805, not only ignored the existence of the neighboring State but also clearly established the need to "annihilate the rebellion of the blacks in the colony of Santo Domingo" through the reduction of its population, and particularly authorizing the capture of minors under 14 years of age to be sold as slaves.
 The French presence on the eastern side of the island represented a serious threat to the Haitians, which became the trigger for the failed invasion of Jean-Jacques Dessalines on February 22 of that same year.
 Another incursion was foreseeable if it had not been for the death of the emperor in October 1806 and the consequent division of Haiti into two States: In the North the regime of Henri Christophe and in the South the republic headed by Alexandre Pétion.
 The tensions between both sides relegated the problem of the French presence in the western part of the island to the background.

 By prohibiting commercial exchange with the West, Ferrand was limiting the economic possibilities of the Dominicans from the Cibao and the South.
-These areas were already constrained by the difficulty of exporting wood, tobacco and sugar to the North American market due to the war between France and England, and the naval blockade that the latter had established on the island of Santo Domingo as a result of the breach of the Peace of Amiens in July 1803.
+These areas were already constrained by the difficulty of exporting wood, tobacco and sugar to the North American market due to the war between France and Britain, and the naval blockade that the latter had established on the island of Santo Domingo as a result of the breach of the Peace of Amiens in July 1803.
 Unlike the rest of the former Spanish Part, in Santo Domingo and its surroundings the French found their stronghold support.
 An important commercial dynamic was deployed there that favored the export of wood.
 Ferrand also developed a series of infrastructure projects, such as fortifications and repairs of existing works, which provided work and trade to an important group of artisans and specialized workers.